 What is the Culture and Education Accord?

 Whilst the UK is leaving the EU, we are not leaving Europe, and — recognising the UK and EU’s common heritage — the UK still wishes to play an active and essential part in European culture.
-As such, the UK Government and the EU are keen to discuss an agreement on culture and education as part of the future partnership.
+As set out in the political declaration accompanying the provisional withdrawal agreement agreed between the European Commission and the UK Government, both parties are keen to discuss an agreement on culture and education as part of the future partnership.
 The UK has a long history of collaborating with European partners through multilateral and bilateral initiatives across education, civil society, sport and creative and cultural industries, and a positive future relationship that reflects our shared values and history, and that will support the growth of culture, arts, sports and creative industries in the UK and the EU is to both parties’ mutual benefit.

 An Accord could look at a number of key areas of mutual benefit, including:

 - potential continued participation in EU cultural and educational programmes where mutually beneficial;